Wind-WindKids/winding/samples/sophieandwind/sun.md

 twirling a strand in the light.

 “See?
-This is what Sundays should be for — sun, friends, and ice cream.”
+This is what Sundays should be for — sun, friends, dragons, and ice cream.”

 Wind grinned.
-"Yeah, and flying, and birthday cakes."
+"Proper workshops?
+We just have to show up.
+And they're ours."

+She laughed and pulled her hair back,
+“Maybe next time.”

 --
 renewed_castle: page, image, portrait-oriented